 As described in section A.2.1, performance of other activities comprises those items of other income and expense, other than net investment return, excluded from underwriting result.
-The Company delivered a profit before tax of £4,667 thousand (2018: £5,623 thousand), of which £4,212 thousand (2018: £4,661 thousand) arose from its performance of other activities during the year.
-The material component of the Company's other activities is its non-insurance income of £2,948 thousand (2018: £3,053 thousand).
-Non-insurance income arises from items, such as legal expenses, sold as addons to existing policies; this income has fallen during the year in line with premium.
+The Company made an IFRS profit before tax of £3,845 thousand in the year ended 31 December 2020 (2019: £4,667 thousand) of which £3,571 thousand (2019: £4,212 thousand) arose from its performance of other activities during the year.
+The material component of the Company's other activities is its non-insurance income of £2,102 thousand (2019: £2,948 thousand).
+Non-insurance income arises from items, such as legal expenses, sold as add-ons to existing policies; this income has fallen during the year in line with premium.